danreilly/quanet_hdl/README.md

 # project goals
-retarget AB's libiio and HDL to make DAQ3 board work on zcu106.
+retarget Analog Devices's libiio and HDL to make the DAQ3 board work with the zcu106.

 # status
 The DAC on the DAC3 works.
 ADC does not yet work.